brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 TODO: rewrite readme in english to help these steps

 ## The Development Cycle

+This are the steps I usually take when I add a new functionality to the system:

 1. Define the functionality
 2. Define the Schema